ballerina-platform/module-ballerina-c2c/c2c-ballerina/Module.md

 ## Overview

-The `cloud` library contains modules that are required to generate cloud artifacts of the Ballerina language.
+The `cloud` library contains the modules that are required to generate the cloud artifacts of Ballerina.

 This module generates the [Kubernetes](https://kubernetes.io/) and [Docker](https://www.docker.com/) artifacts required to deploy a Ballerina program in the cloud.